1. Edison & Ford Winter Estates

 4. Manatee Park

 Witness the endangered Florida Manatee in its natural environment, from special viewing areas.
 You can also launch a canoe into the Orange River from here, visit the butterfly gardens and refuel in the picnic area.

 The 279-acre public park south of Fort Myers features a scenic boardwalk, biking trails, fragrant gardens, kayaking opportunities and a 15-minute Lakes Park & Gulf Railroad ride.

-Alligators, otters, turtles and wading birds reside in these tranquil wetlands.
+Alligators, otters, turtles and wading birds reside in these tranquil wetlands that expand over 3,500 acres.
 Visit the Interpretive Center and observe the wildlife from the boardwalk.

 Come and delve into subjects as diverse as marine life, anatomy and the weather at this popular attraction.
 This informative museum has more than 50 exhibitions, many of which are interactive.

 One of the most colorful places in Fort Myers, these beautiful estates are home to the Florida butterfly species, cascading waterfalls and a flurry of exotic plants.